 Failure to comply with these requirements is a criminal offence.
 The maximum penalty is a fine and two years' imprisonment.

-Further information, including advice and guidance on the import of feed and food, can be found on the Food Standards Agency website.
+Further information, including advice and guidance on import and export, can be found on the Food Standards Agency website.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.